All Episodes

 The ACLU, which says we don't want government influence, we don't want the government to prosecute people, are more than tickled with government educating people from nursery to grave.

-So this all this all revolves around the role of government in a free society, and conservatives are saying we want less government at home, we want to fight our enemies abroad to preserve freedom at home, not to preserve global warming regulations, not to preserve the welfare state, and an increase in food stamps in the stimulus package.
+We want to fight our enemies abroad to preserve freedom at home, not to preserve global warming regulations, not to preserve the welfare state and an increase in food stamps in the stimulus package.

 That's not what conservatives believe.